Spharian/ruby-bash-script-bootstrap/README.md

-# Ruby Bash script Bootstrap
+# Ruby Bash Script Bootstrap

 Used to write a lot of bash scripts, googling how to make loops or conditions every single time  until I decided to create this bootstrap in Ruby.